christorreed/ReeditShipManagement/README.ReferenceGuide.md

 Some players want RSM to leave the guns alone.
 If you have a complex configuration, or prefer manual control, it may be preferable to disable weapons automatic configuration.

-In custom data, set `Automatically configure PDCs, Railguns, Torpedoes.` to false, and none of the above settings will be adjusted.
-RSM will still enforce weapon power status, but no other settings will be adjusted in any stance.
+* In custom data, set `AutoConfigWeapons=false`, and none of the above settings will be adjusted.
+	* RSM will still enforce weapon power status, but no other settings will be adjusted in any stance.
+* You can also use the [ignore keyword](#Ignore Keyword) to ignore certain weapons you don't want to be touched by RSM at all.

 If you're doing this because you think I'm configuring the weapons incorrectly, let me know, I'd love to improve the weapons logic instead.

 ## Block Renaming

 When you run `Init:ShipName`, RSM will rename all of the blocks on your ship.
 There are a few tricks to getting the most out of this process, but once you understand, you can easily retain info in names and run the `Init:ShipName` command over and over again without problems.

+You can also choose not to rename your blocks at when running the `Init:ShipName` command.
+For more info, see [Init](#init).

 ### Block Naming Syntax